LindsayB610/books-project/docs/PROJECT_REVIEW_AND_PLAN.md

 - ⚠️ Kindle ingestion exists but may need refinement
 - ⏸️ Physical shelf OCR is deferred
 - ⏸️ Frontend is documented but not built
-- ⏸️ API layer is designed but not implemented
+- ✅ API layer is fully implemented (FastAPI with all endpoints)
-- ⏸️ External metadata enrichment (genres, descriptions) is planned but not done
+- ✅ External metadata enrichment is implemented (`scripts/enrich_metadata.py`)

 ---